Baby Food Pouches and Other Practical Ways to Store Baby Food

 - Reusable Ice-Pop Pouches

 So you got a bit carried away and made a whole big batch of homemade baby food.
 Too much to use in a couple of days.
 Can you store the extra baby food and for how long?
-Reusable baby food pouches are just one easy way to store your homemade baby food, but there are other options too.
+Reusable baby food pouches are just one easy way to store your homemade baby food, but there are other practical ways to store baby food too.

 The various different containers that are available to use don’t have to take up a huge amount of space or break your bank balance.
-You don’t need a whole new freezer dedicated solely to storing your baby food.
+In addition, you don’t need a whole new freezer dedicated solely to storing your baby food.
 Use the right containers and keep portions small and manageable.

 Most importantly, experiment, have fun and find out what works for you.

-Safe & Convenient Ways to Store Baby Food
+Safe & Practical Ways to Store Baby Food

 These are extremely easy to use and store baby food.
 You can use baby food pouches in the fridge or freezer, plus you can warm and serve homemade baby food straight from the pouch.
 Simply prepare your homemade baby food, fill up the baby food pouches and store in the fridge or freezer.
-Best of all, your baby food pouches can be reused time and time again.
+Best of all, you can reuse your reusable baby food pouches time and time again!